-Country categorization, per capita and average indicators should not be the primary approach to assessing

-"Who is benefitting from growth?
-Development cooperation must pay attention to this." financing needs and determining access to ODA.
-Such indicators do not represent a sufficient measure of progress in the SDG era, as they do not capture persistent inequalities and multidimensional poverty.
-The ongoing debate on graduation from LDC status and support for middle-income countries has come to the forefront in this context, especially with the growing number of LDCs meeting the graduation threshold on the basis of income.
+14. Country categorization, per capita and average indicators should not be the primary approach to assessing financing needs and determining access to ODA.
+Such indicators do not represent a sufficient measure of progress in the era of the Sustainable Development Goals, as they do not capture persistent inequalities and multidimensional poverty.
+The ongoing debate on graduation from least developed country status and support for middle-income countries has come to the forefront in this context, especially with the growing number of least developed countries meeting the graduation threshold on the basis of income.

-Development partners must make honouring ODA commitments and enhancing ODA effectiveness a priority in order to meet the deadlines and expectations set forth in the 2030 Agenda.
+15. Development partners must make honouring ODA commitments and enhancing ODA effectiveness a priority in order to meet the deadlines and expectations set forth in the 2030 Agenda.
 In 2017, only six countries met the United Nations target for ODA of 0.7 per cent of gross national income.
 The ratio of total ODA to gross national income for the members of the Development Assistance Committee declined from 0.32 per cent in 2016 to 0.31 per cent in 2017.
-Bilateral ODA to LDCs remains far behind the commitment of 0.15 to 0.20 per cent of gross national income for ODA to the LDCs.
-The rise of tied aid and the decline in country programmable aid (the part of aid in which developing countries have a particular say) threaten progress made in aligning international support with country priorities as well as country ownership and leadership.
+Bilateral ODA to least developed countries remains far behind the commitment of 0.15 to 0.20 per cent of gross national income for ODA to the least developed countries.
+The rise of tied aid and the decline in country programmable aid (the part of aid in which developing countries have a particular say) threaten both progress made in aligning international support with country priorities and country ownership and leadership.
 The decline in the portion of ODA that goes to social spending also raises concern, especially where countries with limited capacities still rely on ODA for funding their social programmes.

-The High-level Political forum on Sustainable Development must take specific steps to ensure that ODA commitments are met, bring more ODA to LDCs and countries in special situations, and strengthen the effective allocation and use of ODA.
+16. The high-level political forum on sustainable development must take specific steps to ensure that ODA commitments are met, bring more ODA to least developed countries and countries in special situations, and strengthen the effective allocation and use of ODA.
 While limited with respect to the means of implementation overall, ODA remains critical, especially for the poorest and most vulnerable countries and as a catalyst for various other means of implementation.
 The Development Cooperation Forum was recognized and commended for its effective advocacy in bringing attention to the distinctive and vital role of ODA in achieving the 2030 Agenda.

-Development cooperation should help to bring innovative and focused action on the means of participation for people to engage meaningfully in development processes and other efforts to strengthen both the capacities of and confidence in public institutions.
+17. Development cooperation should help to bring innovative and focused action on the means of participation for people to engage meaningfully in development processes and other efforts to strengthen both the capacities of and confidence in public institutions.
 Sustainable development solutions are increasingly emerging in a more collaborative and iterative manner on the ground.
 At the same time, different social movements across the globe show how individuals can unlock powerful dynamics for change, by bringing personal stories and facts together.
 Development cooperation for the 2030 Agenda should consider how to tap into those powerful currents, especially at the local level and among youth.